qundao/mirror-mergiraf/doc/src/adding-a-language.md

 </div>

 This will be merged to include all three `using` statements.
-When inspecting how a file is parsed with `cargo run --bin mgf_dev parse test_file.cs`, commutative parents are highlighted in the tree, which also helps validate our definitions.
+When inspecting how a file is parsed with `cargo run -p mgf_dev parse test_file.cs`, commutative parents are highlighted in the tree, which also helps validate our definitions.

 We can add other commutative parent definitions in the language profile.
 For instance, the declarations in the body of a class (such as `field_declaration` or `method_declaration`) can be freely reordered.
 This can be modeled by marking `declaration_list` nodes as being commutative parents:
 ```rust